-Cultural safety demonstrate effective and culturally competent communication with people of different backgrounds and cultures, including Māori and Aboriginal and Torres Strait Islander peoples use qualified interpreters and members of cultural and religious communities to help meet the communication needs of patients, their families, whānau, and/or carers provide plain-language and culturally appropriate written materials to patients identify when to use interpreters allow enough time for communication across linguistic and cultural barriers Ethics and professional behaviour demonstrate respectful professional relationships with patients and health professionals communicate with integrity, transparency, empathy, and respect with patients and other health professionals support patients' rights to seek second opinions communicate appropriately, consistent with the context, respecting patients' needs and preferences demonstrate a caring attitude towards patients respect patients, including protecting their rights to privacy and confidentiality behave equitably towards all, irrespective of gender, age, culture, socioeconomic status, sexual preferences, beliefs, contribution to society, illness-related behaviours, or the illness itself use social media ethically and according to legal obligations to protect patients' confidentiality and privacy Leadership, management, and teamwork communicate effectively with team members involved in patients' care, and with patients and other health professionals collaborate with other health professionals within the palliative care team and from other care teams when formulating clinical assessments and plans model and facilitate an environment where all team members feel they can participate in communication, contribute to conversations, and have their opinions valued summarise, clarify, and communicate responsibilities of health care team members participate in multidisciplinary care planning, including communication with the wider team about palliative care priorities maintain the focus for health care team members on patient outcomes Health policy, systems, and advocacy communicate and collaborate with other services (such as regional or remote paediatric teams and community palliative care services) and key stakeholders (such as government organisations) to enhance care for patients and their families, whānau, and/or carers at patient and system levels communicate with and involve other health professionals as appropriate
+Cultural safety demonstrate effective and culturally competent communication with people of different backgrounds and cultures, including Māori and Aboriginal and Torres Strait Islander peoples use qualified interpreters and members of cultural and religious communities to help meet patient and family communication needs provide plain language and culturally appropriate written materials to patients identify when to use interpreters allow enough time for communication across linguistic and cultural barriers Ethics and professional behaviour demonstrate respectful professional relationships with patients and health professionals communicate with integrity, transparency, empathy, and respect with patients and other health professionals support patients' right to seek second opinions communicate appropriately, consistent with the context, and respect patients' needs and preferences demonstrate a caring attitude towards patients respect patients, including protecting their rights to privacy and confidentiality behave equitably towards all, irrespective of gender, age, culture, socioeconomic status, sexual preferences, beliefs, contribution to society, illness-related behaviours or the illness itself use social media ethically and according to legal obligations to protect patients' confidentiality and privacy Leadership, management, and teamwork communicate effectively with team members involved in patients' care, and with patients and other health professionals collaborate with other health professionals within the palliative care team and from other care teams when formulating clinical assessments and plans model and facilitate an environment where all team members feel they can participate in communication, contribute to conversations, and have their opinion valued summarise, clarify, and communicate responsibilities of health care team members participate in multidisciplinary care planning, including communication with the wider team about palliative care priorities maintain the focus for healthcare team members on patient outcomes Health policy, systems, and advocacy communicate and collaborate with other services (e.g. community palliative care services, regional/remote paediatric teams), and with key stakeholders (e.g. government organisations), to enhance patient and family care at a patient and systems level communicate with and involve other health professionals as appropriate